Top Tips for Landmark and Monument Photography

 In sport as in photography, a substitute can transform a game.
 For some of our quirkier landmark shots we walked away from the landmark to find a copy of it we could use instead.
 In Paris we even managed to find a giant chocolate Eiffel Tower to shoot, although we would have preferred to eat it.

-3 Shoot a landmark in miniature
+3 Shoot a monument in miniature

 Of course not every landmark comes in chocolate but you can often find a miniature souvenir.
 It can be quite fun to juxtapose a miniature in front of the real thing, playing with perspective to create illusions of grandeur.
 Snowglobes are one of our favourite souvenirs to play with.
 It’s a particular challenge to try and capture a shot with everything in just the right position and the snow falling.
 Although perhaps not the best way to spend an afternoon if you’re only on a day trip.